vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 * Edit properties of twins
 * Run queries against the twins graph

-The ADT explorer is incorporated into the Azure Portal as a preview feature and is also available as a standalone sample application.
+The ADT Explorer is incorporated into the Azure Portal as a preview feature and is also available as a standalone sample application.
 In this lab, the version incorporated into the Azure Portal will be used.

 1. Open the [Azure portal](https://portal.azure.com) in new browser window.